 When prickly pear fruit are in season, this prickly pear syrup recipe is a wonderful way to use them up.
 The syrup is ideal to mix into drinks like margaritas and plain or sparkling water, but it can also serve as a flavourful drizzle on pancakes and ice cream.

 What are Prickly Pears?

-Prickly pears are oval-shaped fruits that grow on the nopal cactus.
+Prickly pears are oval-shaped fruits that grow on the nopal cactus (opuntia).
 In fact, they grow along the top fringes of the paddle-shaped leaves of this cactus.
 The leaves are edible as well and frequently utilized in Mexican cooking.

 These fruits are gorgeous fruits in that they can range in colour from bright pink to yellow or orange.
-The pink version will produce the most attractive looking syrup as the fleshy interior is a deep pink as well.
+The pink version will produce the most attractive looking syrup as the fleshy interior is a naturally beautiful magenta as well.

-These fruits are most common in Mexico, the West Indies, and the United States.
+These fruits are most common in Mexico (here they are called tunas), the West Indies, and the United States.
 However, they exist in other warm climates, like Australia, as well.
-If you live in a climate where they don’t grow, you could try looking for them in a specialty grocery store or somewhere you know tends to carry unusual fruit.
+If you live in a climate where they don't grow, you could try looking for them in a specialty grocery store or somewhere you know tends to carry unusual fruit.
 They may be particularly challenging to find, though.

 How to Harvest and Peel Prickly Pears